sriksan/recipe-generator/README.md

 # Recipe Generator

 A web application that generates customized recipes based on user-inputted ingredients using the Hugging Face API.
-Built with JavaScript, React for the frontend, Node.js for the backend, and styled with HTML/CSS.
+Built with JavaScript, React for the frontend, Node.js and Express.js for the backend, and styled with HTML/CSS.

 ## Table of Contents
 - [Features](#features)